+The entire process of identifying that a loved one can no longer live independently is a very difficult process full of emotion.
 It can be hard to admit that your loved one is no longer able to take care of themselves and that living with you or another family member is not the best option.
-The best thing for your relative may be for them to move into a nursing home where they can receive medical care and personalized attention.
-You obviously only want the best for them and to do right by your loved one, but unfortunately, seniors are at risk for neglect and abuse at nursing homes in Missouri and Illinois.
-If you believe your elderly loved one has suffered from neglect or abuse, contact a St. Louis nursing home abuse lawyer immediately.
+Nursing home care has changed greatly in the last two decades, and often, residential care is the best option for a family member who needs full-time medical care and personalized attention.
+You obviously only want the best for them and to do right by your loved one.

 Nursing Home Negligence

-Your loved one may suffer from declining health or physical injuries if the nursing home’s staff does not provide the standard of care required to by law.
+Your loved one may suffer from declining health or physical injuries if the nursing home’s staff does not provide the standard of care required by law.
 Neglect is not necessarily intentional.
-It often arises due to carelessness by staff members or a lack of staff.
+It can arise due to carelessness by staff members or a lack of staff.
 Understaffed nursing homes or poorly trained employees are particularly prone to neglecting their residents.

 Nursing home neglect can lead to:

 - Poor hygiene, including not bathing residents or brushing their teeth

 - Unsanitary or unsafe common areas

 - Decubitus ulcers/bed sores